 Covid-19 has impacted everyone’s life, including parents, nannies and our children.
+We’ve had to be more patient and tolerant.
 While we may think they are sheltered, our children are experiencing a wide range of beliefs and reactions to the global pandemic.
 Children have had to stay home from school, see people wearing masks, and if age-appropriate, may have learned about vaccination.
-While each person can decide what is right for them, we can all leverage the current social environment to teach children about respect and tolerance.
+While each person can decide what is right for them, we can all leverage the current social environment to teach children about tolerance and respect.

 Covid-19 has sparked a lot of discussion and a fair amount of controversy.
 Children are all ears and overhear adult conversations.
 While they may not fully understand, children are often aware that people have different views.
 As policies and procedures change, children may see some adults in public wearing masks and social distancing while others behave as we have in the past, without masks and in closer contact.
 This inconsistency may be confusing to children.